-Martha Freeman, by her own account born as an enslaved person, became a servant in Martha Berry's home and an influential person in the life of Berry, her family, and students at the Berry schools.
+Martha Freeman, by her own account born as an enslaved person, became a servant in Martha Berry's home and an influential person in the life of Miss Berry, her family, and students at the Berry schools.
 After the death of her husband Enoch Freeman, a carriage driver for the Berry family, Martha Freeman moved to a cottage at Oak Hill, the Berry family home.
-After Martha Berry died in 1942, Martha Freeman remained and continued as the caretaker of the estate until she died in 1951.
-She is buried on campus.
+After Martha Berry died in 1942, Martha Freeman continued to live in the cottage until she died in 1951.
+She is buried near the college chapel.

 In Berry documentation and reminiscences, Martha Freeman is often referred to as "Aunt Martha."
 Southern whites, especially, used the "aunt" or "auntie" (or "uncle") to refer to elder African Americans.
 In her blog post "Not Your Auntie" poet and essayist Stacie Evans explains "Calling Black women 'Auntie' served multiple purposes.
 It gave 'polite' white people something to say instead of 'Miss,' 'Mrs.,' or 'Ma’am,' terms of respect that weren’t offered to Black women.
 Plenty of white folks felt no need to bother with such niceties, were entirely comfortable calling women 'girl,' no matter the age or standing of the 'girl' in question.
 'Auntie,' then, allowed 'good' white folks to pretend to be less offensive.
 It couched their racism in gentle, familial terms, as if they shared kinship with whichever Black woman they were diminishing.
 At the same time, the Black woman so addressed knew exactly where she stood with that white person."

 When quoting from documents, we'll transcribe them as written.
 But in new work, we'll always use Martha Freeman's proper name.